vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 Big data - When Excel crashes.

-Bitcoin - A digital currency designed to enable ransomware payments.
+Bitcoin - A digital currency, hailed as the deathknell to fiat currency, primarily used to facilitate ransomware payments.

 Bizdev - Job title for a position in web application sales.
 Generally preferred by someone who is too proud to be called a salesman and yet is not shrewd enough to get paid like one.